Bede is an artist with a long time interest in the lives of saints.

 The German Wehrmacht invaded Holland in May of 1940 and routed the Dutch Army in five days.
 The Nazi party sought to suppress all channels of intellectual formation that might threaten their ideology, namely, schools, the press, and the radio.
 As early as 1934, Fr.
 Titus criticized Nazism.
 He was particularly effective at showing up the weakness of an ideology based on hate and race superiority.
 The German newspapers named him the “Crafty Professor.”

 After the Nazi occupation, however, he had to exercise greater caution as the authorities carefully monitored his efforts.
-When the Nazi’s sought to advertise in Catholic newspapers, the editors resisted.
+When the Nazis sought to advertise in Catholic newspapers, the editors resisted.
 Fr.
 Titus sent a circular letter to all Catholic journalists on December 31, 1941, telling them not to give way to the pressure, even if it means loss of work.
-In consequence of this, the Nazis arrested him on January 19, 1942.
+As a consequence of this, the Nazis arrested him on January 19, 1942.
 The report after the interrogations described Fr.
 Titus as, “genuinely a man of character with firm convictions…[who] is anti-Nazi in principle and shows it everywhere; thus he is to be considered a ‘dangerous man’ and confined accordingly.”

 The Nazis indeed thought he was one of the most dangerous men in the country and sent him to various prisons.
 His last destination was in one of the three clergy blocks of Dachau.
-The guards beat him often and after one particularly severe beating, he was confined in the infirmary.
+The guards beat him often and after one particularly severe beating, he was confined to the infirmary.
 They deemed his physical condition hopeless and made him a victim of cruel medical experiments.
 He died on July 26, 1942, after receiving a lethal injection.

 Blessed Karl Leisner (1915 -1945)